Alfred Angas Scott: Business

 Scott started making boat engines in 1900.
-He patented his first engine in 1904 (Patent GB 3367 of 1904) and started motorcycle production in 1908 with a vertical two-stroke 450 cc twin, with patented triangulated frame, chain drive, neutral-finder, kick starter (Patent GB 27667 of 1908), and two-speed gearbox.
-His patented two-stroke engine designs are still the basis of modern two-stroke engines and features such as the first kick start, monoshock suspension, efficient radiators, rotary inlet valves, drip-feed lubricators and centrestands continue to this day.
+He patented his first engine in 1904 (Patent GB 3367 of 1904) and started motorcycle production in 1908 with a vertical two-stroke 450 cc twin.
+This had a patented triangulated frame, chain drive, neutral-finder, kick starter (Patent GB 27667 of 1908), and two-speed gearbox.

+His engine patent is the basis of all modern small-capacity two-stroke engines, and several other innovations such as the first kick starter, monoshock suspension, efficient radiators, rotary inlet valves, drip-feed lubricators and centrestands have remained in use to this day.

 He formed The Scott Motorcycle Company in 1908.
 The motorcycles produced there were very successful in competitions, winning the fastest laps at the Isle of Man TT (Tourist Trophy race) from 1911 to 1914, with outright wins in 1912 and 1913.

-Scott's motorcycles were deemed to be 'too efficient' for racing against motorcycles of the same capacity, so their cubic capacity was multiplied by 1.32 for competitive purposes.
+Scott's two-stroke motors were deemed to be "too efficient" for racing against four-stroke motorcycles of the same capacity, so their cubic capacity was multiplied by 1.32 for competitive purposes.

-Alfred Scott left the company in 1915 and after World War I formed the Scott Autocar Company in nearby Bradford to make a motorcycle/car hybrid called the Sociable.
-This was half sidecar and half a car 3-wheeler, originally designed for military use as a machine gun carrier, with a single front wheel on the offside in line with the rear wheel, creating a layout similar to a motorcycle and sidecar combination.
+Alfred Scott left the company in 1915 to form the Scott Autocar Company in nearby Bradford.
+By 1916 e had developed a hybrid between a motorcycle-and-sidecar combination and a compact car, which he called the Sociable.
+It was based on the machine gun carriers which the Scott Motorcycle Company were making at the time, but had its single front wheel moved to the offside in line with the driven rear wheel.
 The wooden bodywork was mounted on a tubular, triangular frame and the engine was Scott's own design, a 578 cc water-cooled, two-cylinder, two-stroke engine.
-The idea was not a success and production ended in 1925.
+The idea was not a success, production start had to wait until after the war, and ended in 1925.